cichy1173/ExtendedPosty/README.md

 **I made this project for university (LUT) classes.**

 ## What do You need to run?
-Project needs MySQL databases.
+Project needs MySQL database.
 Also project lacks mailing service credentials.
 I have used Mailtrap.io.